devgotech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-shell, init files, variables and expansions
+This is a task on shell, init files,variables and expansions